Geographic groups

 Species Group

-Founded in 1965, by a number of iris growers who found that there was very little useful information about how and where the wild forms could be grown successfully.
+This affiliated group was founded in 1965, by a number of iris growers who found that there was very little useful information about how and where the wild forms could be grown successfully.

 At that time, many new species were being brought back to the UK from Mediterranean areas, and more recently specimens have come from China and Mongolia.
 At the same older introductions were being salvaged from neglected gardens, so it became necessary to try and separate the true species from the hybrids and cultivars.